 Vascular Biogenics (VBLT) Received its Third Buy in a Row

 After Oppenheimer and H.C.
-Wainwright gave Vascular Biogenics (NASDAQ: VBLT) a Buy rating last month, the company received another Buy, this time from JonesTrading.
-Analyst Soumit Roy maintained a Buy rating on Vascular Biogenics today and set a price target of $6.00.
+Wainwright gave Vascular Biogenics (NASDAQ: VBLT) a Buy rating last month, the company received another Buy, this time from Chardan Capital.
+Analyst Geulah Livshits reiterated a Buy rating on Vascular Biogenics today and set a price target of $5.00.
 The company’s shares closed last Tuesday at $2.05.

-According to TipRanks.com, Roy is a top 100 analyst with an average return of 54.9% and a 55.4% success rate.
-Roy covers the Healthcare sector, focusing on stocks such as Deciphera Pharmaceuticals, Monopar Therapeutics Inc, and Adaptimmune Therapeutics.
+According to TipRanks.com, Livshits is a top 100 analyst with an average return of 77.1% and a 72.1% success rate.
+Livshits covers the Healthcare sector, focusing on stocks such as Iovance Biotherapeutics, Crispr Therapeutics AG, and Intellia Therapeutics.

-Currently, the analyst consensus on Vascular Biogenics is a Strong Buy with an average price target of $5.00, implying a 133.6% upside from current levels.
+Vascular Biogenics has an analyst consensus of Strong Buy, with a price target consensus of $5.00, which is a 133.6% upside from current levels.
 In a report issued on March 25, Oppenheimer also maintained a Buy rating on the stock with a $5.00 price target.

 See today’s analyst top recommended stocks >>